 Diagnosis of rheumatological problems.

-Evaluation of role of other organ systems like the nervous system, cardiovascular and respiratory systems in musculoskeletal complaints.
+Evaluation of the role of other organ systems like the thyroid, cardiovascular and respiratory systems in musculoskeletal complaints.

 Osteopathic manipulative treatment (OMT) using Still Technique, Muscle Energy and Counterstrain.

 Basic exercise prescription

 Non-Medicare Cash prices for an office visit and treatment*